 Without a doubt, finding last-minute affordable accommodations is one of the biggest challenges.
 This is why I recommend not waiting until the last minute.
-However, let’s face it if I can fit in an extra weekend for fun without breaking the bank it is worth the time to see what is available.
+However, let’s face it if I can fit in an extra weekend for hiking in Austria without breaking the bank it is worth the time to see what is available.
 Luckily, we found the Alpenpanorama Konzett Faschina and Susanne!

 Spa bathing in Germany (for the most part.)
 Just a little helpful information.
 It is culturally accepted here and considered not a big deal.
 Here’s more info on spas around Germany and what you can expect.